XiaoxiaoWang87/xgboost_mono_test/tutorial.md

 Monotonicity Constraint in Xgboost
 ===============================

-Fitting a model with a high accuracy is great, but is usually not enough.
+Fitting a model and having a high accuracy is great, but is usually not enough.
 Quite often, we also want a model to be simple and interpretable.
 An example of such an interpretable model is a linear regression, for which the fitted coefficient of a variable means holding other variables as fixed, how the response variable changes with respect to the predictor.
 For a linear regression, this relationship is also **monotonic**: the fitted coefficient is either positive or negative.

 ##Model Monotonicity: An Example